The number of adult smokers in Hammersmith & Fulham has gone down to the lowest level ever.

 The good news comes ahead of the 2016 ‘Stoptober’ campaign, which encourages smokers to give up the habit for the month of October.

 Kick It will be running a series of events and activities during Stoptober.
-For more information, visit www.kick-it.org.uk , or call 0203 434 2500.
+For more information, visit the Kick It website or call 0203 434 2500.